-In addition to the Exclusions listed in section 5, Prescription Drug Exclusions are as follows:
+In addition to the Exclusions listed in section 5.
+Prescription Drug Exclusions are as follows:

 - 1. Drugs or medicines delivered, injected or administered to you by a physician or other provider or another trained person (see section 4.3.5); - 2.
 Drugs prescribed that do not relate to the prevention or treatment of a covered illness or injury; - 3.
-Drugs used for the treatment of fertility/infertility, except when used in the treatment of Fertility Preservation for oncological conditions and sickle cell disease as outlined in Section 4.12.13;; - 4.
-Fluoride, for Members over 10 years of age; - 5.
-Drugs that are not provided in accordance with our formulary management program or are not provided according to our medical policy: - 6.
-Drugs used in the treatment of fungal nail conditions; - 7.
-Drugs prescribed by naturopathic physicians (N.D.); - 8.
-Over-the-counter (OTC) drugs or vitamins, that may be purchased without a provider's written prescription, except as required by federal or Oregon state law; - 9.
-Prescription drugs, including prescription combination drugs, that contain OTC products or are available in an OTC therapeutically similar form; - 10.
-Drugs dispensed from pharmacies outside the United States, except when prescribed for Urgent Care and Emergency Medical Conditions or as required by federal or Oregon state law; - 11.
-Drugs, which may include prescription combination drugs, placed on a prescriptiononly status as required by state or local law; - 12.
-Replacement of lost, damaged, or stolen medication; - 13.
-Any packaging, such as blister or bubble repacking, other than the dispensing pharmacy's standard packaging for the place of service submitted; - 14.
-Drugs or medicines used to treat sexual dysfunction (this exclusion does not apply to Mental Health Covered Services); - 15.
-Drugs dispensed or compounded by a pharmacist that do not have at least one FDA-approved medication in therapeutic amount; - 16.
-Drug kits, unless the product is available solely as a kit.
-Kits typically contain a prepackaged drug along with items associated with the administration of the drug (e.g., gloves, shampoo); - 17.
-Drugs used for cosmetic purposes; - 18.
-Drugs used for weight loss; - 19.
-Drugs used to treat hair loss; - 20.
-Drugs that are not FDA-approved or are designated as "less than effective" by the FDA (also known as "DESI" drugs); - 21.
-Vaccines and medications solely for the purpose of preventing travel related diseases as defined by the CDC; - 22.
+Drugs used for the treatment of fertility/infertility, except when used in the treatment of Fertility Preservation for oncological conditions and sickle cell disease as outlined in Section 4.12.17; - 4.
+Fluoride, for Members over 16 years of age; - 5.
+Drugs that are not provided in accordance with our formulary management program or are not provided according to our medical policy;

+- 6. Drugs used in the treatment of fungal nail conditions; - 7.
+Over-the-counter (OTC) drugs or vitamins that may be purchased without a provider's written prescription, except as required by federal or Oregon state law; - 8.
+Prescription drugs, including prescription combination drugs, that contain OTC products or are available in an OTC therapeutically similar form; - Drugs dispensed from pharmacies outside the United States, except when prescribed for Urgent Care and Emergency Medical Conditions or as required by federal or Oregon state law; - 10.
+Drugs, which may include prescription combination drugs, placed on a prescriptiononly status as required by state or local law; - 11.
+Replacement of lost, stolen, or damaged medication; - 12.
+Any packaging, such as blister or bubble repacking, other than the dispensing pharmacy's standard packaging for the place of service submitted; - 13.
+Drugs or medicines used to treat sexual dysfunction (this exclusion does not apply to Mental Health Covered Services); - 14.
+Drugs dispensed or compounded by a pharmacist that do not have at least one FDA-approved medication in therapeutic amount: - 15.
+Drugs used for cosmetic purposes; - 16.
+Drugs used for weight loss; - 17.
+Drugs used to treat hair loss; - 18.
+Drug kits unless the product is available solely as a kit.
+Kits typically contain a prepackaged drug along with items associated with the administration of the drug (e.g., gloves, shampoo); - 19.
+Drugs that are not FDA-approved or are designated as "less than effective" by the FDA (also known as "DESI" drugs); - 20.
+Vaccines and medications solely for the purpose of preventing travel related diseases as defined by the CDC; - 21.
 Early refill of eye drops, except when there is a change in directions by your provider, or if synchronizing your prescription refills.
-This exclusion does not apply to eye drops prescribed for the treatment of glaucoma; and - 23.
+This exclusion does not apply to eye drops prescribed for the treatment of glaucoma; and - 22.
 For drugs obtained at in-network pharmacies without using your pharmacy benefit, reimbursement is limited to our in-network contracted rates, except in the case of Urgent/Emergent situations.
 This means you may not be reimbursed the full cash price you pay to the pharmacy.
 Drugs obtained from out-of-network pharmacies are not eligible for reimbursement, except in the case of Urgent/Emergent situations.